Toggle menu

 The following documents will be required:

-• Other support documents, dependent on reason for the application (ie, if for Rent in Advance and Deposit you would need your: Tenancy Agreement, landlord's bank details, Gas Safety Certificate, EPC)
+• other support documents, dependent on the reason for the application (for example: for help with rent in advance/rent deposit you would need your Tenancy Agreement, landlord's bank details, Gas Safety Certificate and EPC)

-Your application must be in the required format (ie using the application form).
-If the form is not fully completed or is missing income and expenditure details, along with relevant paperwork, it will be returned to you.
+If the form is not fully completed or is missing income and expenditure details or relevant paperwork, we will return it to you.

-Completed applications will be reviewed and processed by a designated officer.
+Fully completed applications will be reviewed and processed by a designated officer.
 We aim to notify you of the decision within 28 days of receipt of the application.
-We'll write to you to let you know our decision, the reasons for it and what happens next.
+Once we have reviewed it, we will write to you to let you know our decision, the reasons for it and what happens next.

-If you do not agree with the decision that has been made, you can ask us to look at our decision again if you are able to provide new information that might help your application.
+If you do not agree with the decision that has been made, you can ask us to look at our decision again.
+If you are able to, you can provide new information that might help your application.

-Any request for a review of a decision should be made in writing and marked for the attention of the Housing Strategy, Development and Review Manager within 21 days of receipt of the decision letter.
+Any request for a review of a decision should be made in writing and marked for the attention of the Housing Strategy, Development and Review Manager within 21 days of receiving the decision letter.

-For further advice and information, you can contact the Housing Options Team, or you can get independent advice from organisations such as the Citizen's Advice Bureau.
+For further advice and information, you can contact the Housing Options Team.
+Alternatively, you can get independent advice from organisations such as Citizen's Advice.

 Share this page